Gokai9/nextblog/README.md

 ### What I learned

-Add markdwon to next js and mobile responsive
+Add markdown to next js and mobile responsive

 ### Continued development

 - Add SEO
+- Search post by title
+- Filter by tag
+- Implement comment

 ## Author